garrandall/popular-music-data/tracks/let-s-lay-together-the-isley-brothers.md

-Yeah, well well well, I can make your body sing, baby Ting a ling a ling, ting a ling, ting a ling, baby Well well well well, ooh hoo hoo hoo
+Yeah, well well well, I can make your body sing, baby Ting a ling a ling, ting a ling, ting a ling, baby Well well well well, ohhoo hoo hoo
 Can we lay?
 Can we lay?
 Let's lay together
 Can we lay?
 Can we lay, baby?